ethereum-optimism/developers/community/README.md

 ### Maintenance

 OP Labs cannot commit to maintaing third-party resources.
 We'll leave it up to the authors and community to maintain these resources.

+### Contributing

+Please consult the instructions in our [CONTRIBUTING](../docs/CONTRIBUTING.md) document before openning a PR.